-Working in a Community Policing Team as a Local Crime Investigator (LCI) is about supporting police officers with investigations, and in many cases becoming the lead investigator on the case.
+Working in a our new Volume Crime Team as a Local Crime Investigator (LCI) is about investigating crime, supporting victims and working with operational officers and staff.

 Our LCIs work in plain clothes alongside Police Officers and Police Community Support Officers (PCSOs), so you'll be a part of the frontline team working in the police station.
 You will take part in the daily briefing, work on cases with your team and head out into the community to speak to victims and witnesses.